indexmap-rs/indexmap/README.rst

 Proof of concept.

-Python 3.6-style hash map where it keeps insertion order.
+Python 3.6-style hash map where it keeps a consistent order.
 Fast insertion / growth and iteration.

 Using robin hood hashing just like Rust's libstd HashMap.